Selby railway station: Facilities

-The station is fully staffed, with the ticket office manned throughout the week from start of service until 19:45 (19:00 on Sundays).
-A ticket machine is also provided on the Hull-bound platform.
-Waiting rooms are located on each side and there is a buffet available in the concourse.
-Digital display screens and a public address system provide train running information.
+The station is fully staffed, with the ticket office open throughout the week from start of service until 19:45 (19:00 on Sundays).
+A ticket machine is also provided on both platforms.
+Waiting rooms are located on each platform with passenger information screens and a public address system covering the whole station to provide train running information.
 Step-free access to all platforms is only available during staffed hours due to the need to use a barrow crossing.
 A refurbished footbridge to platforms 2 and 3 including passenger lifts is scheduled to open by June 2023.

 Current services

-To Hull – Monday to Saturdays there are now three trains per hour to Hull.
+To Hull – Monday to Saturday, there are now three trains per hour to Hull.
 An hourly TransPennine Express service, two per hour run by Northern (one each from York and Halifax via Bradford and Leeds), plus some Hull Trains services from London King's Cross.
 The service from York continues beyond Hull to Bridlington.

 To York – there is generally an hourly service daily north to York.
 A few services start/ terminate here, but most run to and from Hull or Bridlington.

-To Leeds – Monday to Saturdays there are two trains per hour to Leeds.
-One Northern stopping service to Halifax via Bradford Interchange and one TransPennine Express service to Manchester Piccadilly.
-Evenings and Sundays there is either an hourly or two-hourly TransPennine Express service to Leeds and Manchester plus the Bradford/Halifax local service (Leeds only on Sundays).
-One service each weekday (and Saturday) morning continues to Manchester Airport.
+To Leeds – Monday to Sunday, there are two trains per hour to Leeds.
+One Northern stopping service to Halifax via Bradford Interchange Monday to Saturday, with a Selby to Leeds stopping service on Sundays and one TransPennine Express service to Liverpool Lime Street via Manchester Victoria.

 To London – there are eight trains per day in total via Doncaster to London King's Cross.
-All London services are operated by Hull Trains except the Hull Executive, which is run by London North Eastern Railway.
+All London services are operated by Hull Trains except the Hull Executive, which is operated by London North Eastern Railway.

-Northern also run one train each way to/from Doncaster and Sheffield, the one from there continues to Bridlington.
-LNER also runs an evening service between Hull and Doncaster (calling at Selby).
+Northern also runs one train each way to/from Doncaster and Sheffield, the one from there continues to Bridlington.
+LNER also runs an evening service between Hull and Doncaster (calling at Selby) as a balancing working for its northbound business peak service from London.
+The unit then returns empty to Neille Hill depot in Leeds for overnight servicing.

-Northern plan to introduce improved service levels.
-The current Leeds to Selby stopping service has been extended through to Hull (see above - implemented in December 2019) and the York – Hull line service is now hourly throughout the week (including Sundays).
+In recent years, Northern has introduced improved service levels.
+The current Leeds to Selby stopping service has been extended through to Hull (see above – implemented in December 2019) and the York – Hull line service is now hourly throughout the week (including Sundays).